freitagfelipe/freitagfelipe/README.md

 ### • About me:

 -My full name is Felipe Rodrigues de Santana Freitag, I'm now 18.
 I was born in Manaus - AM, but I live in Juazeiro do Norte - CE.
-I recently graduated from high school and I'm looking for a degree in Computer Science or Software Engineering.
+I recently graduated from high school and I'm now taking a degree in Software Engineering, expected graduation: June, 2025.
+After that I intend to graduate in computer science.
 I'm looking to be a full-stack developer.

 ### • Things I'm currently learning: